ChristophP/elm-gltf/README.md

 ## Features

-The glTF spec si quite large, especially when also considering extensions.
+The glTF spec is quite large, especially when also considering extensions.
 The following gives a quick overview of feature that `elm-gltf` aims to support in the foreseeable future.